 Q. I still have questions.
 Is there someone I can talk to?

-If you have questions regarding course selection or degree requirements, please schedule an appointment with an Academic Advisor through our Academic Counseling appointment system.
-You can also meet with an Academic Advisor during Academic Advising Walk-in hours (Monday-Friday from 1-3 p.m. in E2420) for quick advising questions and urgent issues.
+If you have questions regarding course selection or degree requirements, please schedule an appointment with an Academic Advisor through our Academic Advising appointment system.
+You can also meet with an Academic Advisor during Academic Advising Drop-in hours (Tuesday and Wednesday 1:00-2:00 PM in K2520) for quick advising questions and urgent issues.